 Should I Get Critical Illness Insurance?

-Worth it if you have mortgage, dependents, or limited savings.
+Is critical illness insurance worth it?
+Yes if you have mortgage, dependents, or limited savings.
 Average payout £67,000.
 92% claims paid.
 But expensive with strict definitions.
 Consider existing provisions first.

 Critical illness insurance provides a tax-free lump sum if you're diagnosed with a serious condition.
 Whether it's worth it depends on your circumstances.
 If a serious illness would cause financial hardship - through lost income, mortgage arrears, or care costs - it can provide vital protection.